S.M.A.C.C. Code of Conduct

-All members must acknowledge and agree to this Code of Conduct during the registration process.
+All members must acknowledge and agree to this Code of Conduct during registration.
 Failure to follow this Code may result in loss of Verified status.

 - Act with honesty and transparency in all content and collaborations.